Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

 where $\phi_1,\ldots,\phi_n\in\R$, $\B\xi_1,\ldots,\B\xi_n\in\R^d$, and $\Omega:=\{(i,j):1\leq i,j\leq n,i\neq j\}$.
 In~\eqref{eqn:nonreg}, $\phi_{i}=\varphi(\bm{x}_i)$ and $\bm\xi_i$ is a subgradient of $\varphi(\bm{x})$ at $\bm x = \bm x_i$.
 Problem~\eqref{eqn:nonreg} has $O(nd)$ variables and $O(n^2)$ constraints and becomes computationally challenging when $n$ is large.
-For the convex regression problem to be statistically meaningful~\cite{kur2019optimality,mazumder2018computational}, we consider cases with $n \gg d$ (with $d\sim \log n$).
+For the convex regression problem to be statistically meaningful~\cite{kur2019optimality,mazumder2018computational}, we consider cases with $n \gg d$ (and number of features $d\sim \log n$ to be small).
 Off-the-shelf interior point methods~\cite{seijo2011nonparametric} for~\eqref{eqn:nonreg} are limited to instances where $n$ is at most a few hundred. \cite{aybat2016parallelizable} consider a regularized version of~\eqref{eqn:nonreg} (i.e.,~\eqref{eqn:origin}, below) and propose parallel algorithms to solve instances with $n\approx 1,600$ leveraging commercial QP solvers (like Mosek). \cite{mazumder2018computational} use an alternating direction method of multipliers (ADMM)~\cite{boyd-admm1}-based algorithm that can address problems up to $n \approx 3,000$.
 Recently,~\cite{lin2020efficient} propose a different ADMM method and also a proximal augmented Lagrangian method where the subproblems are solved by the semismooth Newton method---they address instances with $n\approx 3,000$.
 Algorithms based on nonconvex optimization have been proposed to learn convex functions that are representable as a piecewise maximum of $k$-many hyperplanes~\cite{hannah2013multivariate,balazs2016convex,ghosh2019max}---these are interesting approaches, but they may not lead to an optimal solution for the convex regression convex optimization problem.

 Recently,~\cite{bertsimas2021sparse} present a cutting plane or constraint generation-type algorithm for~\eqref{eqn:nonreg}: At every iteration, they solve a reduced QP by considering a subset of constraints.
 Leveraging capabilities of commercial solvers (e.g., Gurobi), this can approximately solve instances of~\eqref{eqn:nonreg} with $n\approx 10^4$-$10^5$.
 In this paper, we also present an active-set type method, but our approach differs from~\cite{bertsimas2021sparse}, as we discuss below.
 We also establish novel computational guarantees for our proposed approach.